tomszilagyi/tomszilagyi.github.io/_posts/2020-11-15-How-Zutty-works.md

 them turned out to be the technological facelift I was looking for -- and none of them work on my low-spec single-board computer, since they require "desktop" OpenGL while my ARM Mali GPU only supports OpenGL ES.
-The critique of these programs is for a later post; here I want to talk about something more fundamental.
+The critique of these programs is for a [later post]; here I want to talk about something more fundamental.

 If you would set out to create the theoretically most efficient way of rendering the content of a text terminal to a window image, how would